 There are some thrilling festivals, events and small culture-based Naadam games are taking place in August throughout this beautiful nomads’ territory.
-If you visit Mongolia in August you will enjoy and attend some of events & festivals which you want.
+If you visit Mongolia in August you will enjoy and attend some of the events & festivals which you want.
 The highlight of August festivals is Dansghig Naadam which is Buddhist religious masked dance, held annually in August in Ulaanbaatar.
 This uncommon event gives you best photographing opportunity and knowledge of Buddhist rituals.

 Danshig Naadam religious festival had been re-celebrated since 2015

 Travel Tips and advice for Mongolia Holiday

 Once you decided to travel to Mongolia you may need travel information.
 And we are sharing with you some tips and tricks for visiting Mongolia.
 So here are some things to know before you go to Mongolia

 Flights to Mongolia: The principal ways to Mongolia are by train and by air.
 Flights run all year around by National and other international carriers.
 MIAT Mongolia Airlines to Europe: Berlin via Moscow, as well as to Beijing, Seoul, Tokyo, Istanbul and Irkutsk/Russia/.
 Some additional flights scheduled to Osaka, Nagoya during summer time.
 Foreign airlines such as Aeroflot, Air China, Korean Air, and Turkish Airlines are operation flights connection Ulaanbaatar with Moscow, Beijing, Seoul and Istanbul.